FabienArcellier/fixtup/examples/kanban_flask_sqlite/README.md

-# Sandbox : Kanban API with flask and sqlite
+# Sandbox : kanban API with flask and sqlite

 This minimal example show with unittest how fixtup help you to test a flask application that work with sqlite